Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 Create your Louvre Guide

-Here’s the list of the best exhibitions in Paris, March 2024, with something for every traveler.
+Here’s the list of the best exhibitions in Paris, March 2025, with something for everyone.
+More exhibitions will be announced soon, so keep clicking for the latest updates!

 Need more things to do in Paris in March?
 Have a look at our articles about February in Paris and April in Paris.
 Some of the proposals for these months are also great for March in Paris.